 In 2018, DiploFoundation and the Geneva Internet Platform, in partnership with the Consulate General of Switzerland in San Francisco and swissnex San Francisco, launched the report The rise of TechPlomacy in the Bay Area.
 Read the online version, or download your copy.
 Read more about the event, hosted by swissnex.

-Originally from the Czech Republic, Dr Tereza Horejsova is currently based in Washington DC.
-Joining Diplo in 2012, Tereza has had an international career in academia and the non-governmental sector in the Czech Republic, the United Arab Emirates, and Switzerland.
-During her stay in Geneva (2012‒2016), she coordinated the activities of the Geneva Internet Platform.
+Joining Diplo in 2012, Dr Tereza Horejsova has had an international career in academia and the non-governmental sector in the Czech Republic, the United Arab Emirates, the United States, and Switzerland.
 She holds an MA in International Area Studies and a PhD in European Studies, both from the Charles University in Prague.